-On 18 August 2023, the Company entered into a convertible bond redemption agreement and a bond subscription agreement with Peace Link, a company beneficially owned by a substantial shareholder of the Company, pursuant to which the Company has completed the redemption in respect of the Second CB with Peace Link by issuing bonds (Note 34).
+On 18 August 2023, the Company entered into a convertible bond redemption agreement and a bond subscription agreement with Peace Link, pursuant to which the Company has completed the redemption in respect of the Second CB with Peace Link by issuing bonds (Note 33).

-38. CONVERTIBLE BONDS (Continued)
+36. CONVERTIBLE BONDS (Continued)